nuxt/website-v2/content/id/guides/components-glossary/pages-fetch.md

 ### Pilihan

 - `fetchOnServer`: `Boolean` atau `Function` (default: `true`), memanggil `fetch()` saat server merender halaman.
+- `fetchKey`: `String` or `Function` (defaults to the component scope ID or component name), a key (or a function that produces a unique key) that identifies the result of this component's fetch (available on Nuxt 2.15+) [More information available in original PR](https://github.com/nuxt/nuxt.js/pull/8466).
 - `fetchDelay`: `Integer` (default: `200`), atur waktu eksekusi minimum dalam milidetik (untuk menghindari flash cepat).

 <div class="Alert Alert--green">